 Nicole Buresi

-Friday morning devoted to the contributions of medicine
+Friday morning is devoted to contributions from the field of medicine

-• 9h20-9h55: The Montpellier School of Health and the Egyptian Expedition: around R. Desgenettes and the plague.
+• 9:20–9:55 a.m.: The Montpellier School of Public Health and the Egyptian Expedition: Focusing on R. Desgenettes and the Plague.
 Thierry Lavabre-Bertrand

 • Friday, June 10, 2022

-Students at the School of Gerontology, don't delay in registering for CIPEG.
-This annual conference on gerontology and geriatrics brings together health professionals working in this field.
+Students at the School of Gerontology, don’t wait to register for CIPEG.
+This annual conference on gerontology and geriatrics brings together healthcare professionals working in this field.

 The next CIPEG will take place on May 18 and 19, 2022.
-The School of Gerontology will be represented by Pr Claude Jeandel, Myriam Taroudjit and Marie-Laure Portalez.
+The School of Gerontology will be represented there by Professor Claude Jeandel, Myriam Taroudjit, and Marie-Laure Portalez.

-School students and former students of the Master in Gerontology, please contact Myriam TAROUDJIT to register.
+Current students and alumni of the Master’s program in Gerontology, please contact Myriam TAROUDJIT to register.

 The simulator as a solution